BehrensG/ETH1HMSR-SMS/README.md

 > [!WARNING]
 > This device does not guarantee full compliance with the LXI standard.
 The implementation was based on available documentation and observations of an LXI-compliant device.

+> [!TIP]
+> To use the LXI features the user needs to use a VISA API.
+In the examples below the R&S VISA Tools where uses.

 <h4><p align="center">Device autodetect with multicast DNS (mDNS).</p></h4>
 <hr>